Alfonso II of Naples: Marriage and children

 By Maria d'Avellanedo he had two sons, Francesco and Carlo, both of whom died at a young age.

 From Laura Crispano he had a little girl who died in swaddling clothes.

 In popular culture

 Alfonso II of Naples is portrayed by Augustus Prew in the Showtime series The Borgias, although he is portrayed as much younger and flamboyant than his historical counterpart was in the 1490s.
 Sancia of Aragon is portrayed as his half-sister rather than his daughter.
 In the European series Borgia written by Tom Fontana, where he is played by Raimund Wallisch, his portrayal is more historically accurate in terms of his age and Sancia being his daughter.
 In Da Vinci's Demons he is played by Kieran Bew and is depicted as a sadistic warlord, bitterly jealous of Lorenzo the Magnificent.

+William Shakespeare's play The Tempest features two fictional characters: "Alonso, King of Naples" and "Ferdinand, son to the King of Naples" who may have been named after Alfonso II and his son Ferdinand II.